psi4/psi4/doc/sphinxman/source/scf.rst

 LinK Exchange
 ~~~~~~~~~~~~~

-.. warning:: The LinK code is currently under development and should not be used.

 Large SCF calculations can benefit from specialized screening procedures that further reduce the scaling of the ERI contribution to the Fock matrix.
-LinK, the linear-scaling exchange method described in [Ochsenfeld:1998:1663]_, is available with the direct SCF algorithm (|globals__scf_type| set to ``DIRECT``).
+LinK, the linear-scaling exchange method described in [Ochsenfeld:1998:1663]_, is available in Psi4 in conjunction with integral-direct density fitting for Coulomb construction (|globals__scf_type| set to ``LINK``).
 LinK achieves linear-scaling by exploiting shell pair sparsity in the density matrix and overlap sparsity between shell pairs.
 This method is most competitive when used with non-diffuse orbital basis sets, since orbital and density overlaps decay slower with diffuse functions.
 LinK is especially powerful when combined with density-matrix based ERI screening (set |globals__screening| to ``DENSITY``) and incremental Fock builds (set |scf__incfock| to ``TRUE``), which decrease the number of significant two-electron integrals to calculate.

-NOTE: Turning on LinK is currently only recommended for research and development purposes, and not for performance,
-since a fast J matrix build compatible to use with LinK has not been developed yet.

-To turn on and control the LinK algorithm, here are the list of options provided.
+To control the LinK algorithm, here are the list of options provided.

-  |scf__do_linK|: Defaults to false.
-If turned on, the K matrix will be built using the algorithm described in [Ochsenfeld:1998:1663]_.

   |scf__linK_ints_tolerance|: The integral screening tolerance used for sparsity-prep in the LinK algorithm.
 Defaults to the |scf__ints_tolerance| option.

 .. index::